Our goal at Wealthfront is to maximize your net-of-fees, after-tax returns.

 Bringing Taxes To the Forefront

 The rise of automated investment services means that taxes can now be managed as, if not more aggressively, than fees have been managed over the past two decades.
 The dramatic collapse of commission prices and the rise of automation means that institutional-grade tax-loss harvesting is now within the reach of all investors.
-Direct Indexing techniques take that a step further, putting the highest possible level of tax management within reach.
+Stock-level Tax-Loss Harvesting techniques take that a step further, putting the highest possible level of tax management within reach.

 At this point, investors know enough to demand low fees.
 ETFs have pushed costs down to the floor and automated investment services like Wealthfront have done the same for portfolio management.
 But taxes?
 Most investors could still add multiple percentage points to their after tax returns by embracing new tools and techniques.